-The following table provides information as of December 31, 2021 about the securities authorized for issuance under our Amended and Restated 2012 Plan and our 2012 Employee Stock Purchase Plan (the "2012 ESPP").
-Each of the Amended and Restated 2012 Plan and the 2012 ESPP was adopted with the approval of our stockholders.
-In December 2016, the Board determined to suspend the 2012 ESPP unless and until the Board deems it is appropriate, in its sole discretion, to reinstate the plan.
+The following table provides information as of December 31, 2023 about the securities authorized for issuance under our Amended and Restated 2012 Plan (the "2012 Plan") and our 2022 Omnibus Equity Incentive Plan (the "2022 Plan") Each of the 2012 and 2022 Plan was adopted with the approval of our stockholders.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 2,141,602 (1) 59.13 (2) 14,971,099 (3) Equity compensation plans not approved by security holders Total 2,141,602 (1) 59.13 (2) 14,971,099 (3)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 2,814,124 (1) 61.34 (2) 2,230,962 (3) Equity compensation plans not approved by security holders Total 2,814,124 (1) 61.34 (2) 2,230,962 (3)

-- (1) Consists of 920,557 shares of our Common Stock to be issued upon the exercise of outstanding stock options under the Amended and Restated 2012 Plan and 1,221,045 shares of our Common Stock to be issued upon the vesting of RSUs granted under the 2012 Stock Plan. - (2) Weighted-average exercise price relates to outstanding stock options.
+- (1) Consists of 828,943 shares of our Common Stock to be issued upon the exercise of outstanding stock options under the Amended and Restated 2012 Plan and 1,985,181 shares of our Common Stock to be issued upon the vesting of RSUs granted under the 2012 Plan and 2022 Plan. - (2) Weighted-average exercise price relates to outstanding stock options.
 RSUs are deemed to have an exercise price of zero and are excluded from the calculation. - (3) The number of shares available for issuance under the Amended and Restated 2012 Plan will increase automatically annually commencing January 1, 2013 by an amount equal to the lesser of 1,500,000 shares of Common Stock, 3% of the outstanding shares of Common Stock as of the last day of the immediately preceding fiscal year, or such other amount as determined by the Board.
-On January 1, 2021, the shares available for issuance under the Amended and Restated 2012 Plan increased by 1,087,359 shares.
+On January 1, 2022, the shares available for issuance under 2012 Plan increased by 1,092,533 shares.
+The 2012 Plan expired on June 2, 2022 and no further shares are available for issuance under this plan.